 A Simple Skin-Care Routine for Mature Skin Types

-Anti-Aging Routine Step #1: Wash Your Face With a Gentle, Hydrating Cleanser
+STEP 1: Wash Your Face With a Gentle, Hydrating Cleanser

-Anti-Aging Routine Step #3: Use a Dark Spot Corrector
+STEP 3: Use a Dark Spot Corrector

-Anti-Aging Routine Step #4: Apply an Anti-Aging Eye Cream
+STEP 4: Try an Anti-Aging Eye Cream

-Anti-Aging Routine Step #5: Apply Broad-Spectrum SPF
+STEP 5: Apply Broad-Spectrum SPF

 Face masks are a great way to flood your skin with benefits in a short amount of time.
 When anti-aging is a concern, we recommend Lancôme Advanced Génifique Hydrogel Melting Mask.
-Formulated with bifidus extract and structured with a hydrogel matrix, the mask will leave skin feeling smooth and looking youthful and radiant after just ten minutes of use.
+Formulated with bifidus extract and structured with a hydrogel matrix, the mask eaves skin feeling smooth and looking youthful and radiant after just ten minutes of use.